michael2012z/BitBible/markdown/KJV/files/Isa.md

 ## Isaiah 29

-1. Woe to Ariel, to Ariel, the city where David dwelt! add ye year to year; let them kill sacrifices.Woe…: or, O Ariel, that is, the lion of Godthe city: or, of the citykill: Heb. cut off the heads of
+1. Woe to Ariel, to Ariel, the city where David dwelt! add ye year to year; let them kill sacrifices.

 2. Yet I will distress Ariel, and there shall be heaviness and sorrow: and it shall be unto me as Ariel.

 3. And I will camp against thee round about, and will lay siege against thee with a mount, and I will raise forts against thee.

-4. And thou shalt be brought down, and shalt speak out of the ground, and thy speech shall be low out of the dust, and thy voice shall be, as of one that hath a familiar spirit, out of the ground, and thy speech shall whisper out of the dust.whisper: Heb. peep, or, chirp
+4. And thou shalt be brought down, and shalt speak out of the ground, and thy speech shall be low out of the dust, and thy voice shall be, as of one that hath a familiar spirit, out of the ground, and thy speech shall whisper out of the dust.

 5. Moreover the multitude of thy strangers shall be like small dust, and the multitude of the terrible ones shall be as chaff that passeth away: yea, it shall be at an instant suddenly.